-The cryptographic libraries RSA, EC and SHA-2 are delivery options.
-Therefore the TOE may come with free combinations of or without these libraries.
-In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
-In case of a blocked Crypto2304T no asymmetric cryptographic libraries are delivered.
+The cryptographic libraries RSA, EC, SHA-2 and the Toolbox library are delivery options.
+If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
+Therefore the TOE may come with free combinations of or even without these libraries.
+In the case of coming without one or any combination of the cryptographic libraries RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
+The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

+In case of a blocked Crypto2304T the optionally delivered cryptographic and the supporting Toolbox and Base Library can not be used in that TOE product.
 The SHA-2 library is computed in the CPUs.
-Therefore the IT environment has to fulfil the requirements of this chapter depending if the TOE comes with or without a/the library/ies.
-In case of a blocked Crypto2304T no cryptographic libraries are delivered.
-End of Comment.
+Therefore the IT environment has to fulfill the requirements of this chapter depending if the TOE comes with or without a/the library/ies.
+In case of a blocked Crypto2304T, the cryptographic libraries RSA and EC are not delivered.

+End of comment.